genomicsengland/eslint-config-zone/README.md

 ### Compat

 This config uses [eslint-plugin-compat](https://github.com/amilajack/eslint-plugin-compat).
-It lints the browser compatibility of your code via [Browserslist](https://github.com/browserslist/browserslist).
+It lints the browser compatibility of your code via [Browserslist](https://github.com/browserslist/browserslist) (see Zone's [browserslist package](https://github.com/zone/frontend/tree/master/packages/browserslist-config)).
+Potential browser compatibility issues will be shown as warnings.
+If you're using [babel-env](https://github.com/babel/babel/tree/master/packages/babel-preset-env#usebuiltins-usage) and it is using the same browserslist config to automatically add these polyfills, you can silence the warnings - see [Adding polyfills section](#adding-polyfills) below.

 #### Adding polyfills